digitalnoma/digitalnoma/README.md

 #
 ## 🧭 What have you been up to these days?
-I'm currently working on a total of three freelance projects, all of different natures and domain expertise.
+I'm currently working on a total of three freelance projects, all of different natures and domain expertise. <br/>

-I'm also working on my Software-as-a-Service (SaaS) product, which I'm looking to launch by end of the year. <br/> <br/>
+I'm also working on my Startup, Prlgl, which I'm looking to launch by end of the year. <br/> <br/>

 #
 ## ☄️ What drives you nowadays?